zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 3. An **anti-code of conduct** or anti-CoC is a code of ethics that is intentionally vague about the items listed above that a CoC attempts to clarify.
     Examples: The [NCoC](https://github.com/domgetter/NCoC) and Linux's [Code of Conflict](https://www.kernel.org/doc/html/v4.13/process/code-of-conflict.html) are the most famous anti-CoCs.

-These definitions focus on the _what_ and totally avoid the _why_.
-For the curious, [this article](https://modelviewculture.com/pieces/the-new-normal-codes-of-conduct-in-2015-and-beyond) thoroughly covers the motivations of both sides.
+These definitions focus only on the _what_.
+The _why_ is out of scope for this post, but [this article](https://modelviewculture.com/pieces/the-new-normal-codes-of-conduct-in-2015-and-beyond) thoroughly covers the motivations of both sides.
 In short, the pro-CoC group believes that CoCs make project communities more welcoming, particularly to historically marginalized groups.
 The anti-CoC crowd believes that the CoC cure is worse than the disease.

 Lastly, I should mention that the most contentious part of CoCs relate to their scope.
-CoCs that only consider your actions within official group spaces — mailing lists, forums, conventions, pull requests, etc. — are significantly less contentious than CoCs that include other public forums like twitter.
-In fact, it was my defense of [a scope change in the Go CoC](https://blog.golang.org/conduct-2018) that inspired me to write this post.
+CoCs that only consider your actions within official group spaces (mailing lists, forums, conventions, pull requests, etc.) are significantly less contentious than CoCs that include other public forums like twitter.
+In fact, it was my defense of [a recent scope change in the Go CoC](https://blog.golang.org/conduct-2018) that inspired me to write this post.

 ### Comparison